Anisotropic exciton-polaritons reveal non-Hermitian topology in van der Waals materials

 Future work can investigate non-Hermitian topological phases which can be found in the photoluminescence (PL) from the polaritons near the EPs to calculate the associated topological invariants \cite{gianfrateMeasurementQuantumGeometric2020,solnyshkovQuantumMetricWave2021}.
 However this is complicated in this system due to the quasi-indirect bandgap of ReS\textsubscript{2} making the PL quantum yield significantly less compared to Group VI transition metal dichalcogenides.
-Further, in angle-resolved photoluminescence measurements only the LPBs were observed (see Supplementary Figure S3).
+Further, in angle-resolved photoluminescence measurements only the LPBs were observed (see Supplementary Figure S7).

-In summary, the anisotropic optical response of excitons with finite lifetime in a 1-T` semiconductor was leveraged to realize a polaritonic bandstructure with non-Hermitian topological features, offering new paradigms in optical-polarization based quantum optics and computation.
+In summary, the anisotropic optical response of excitons with finite lifetime in a 1-T` semiconductor was leveraged to realize a polaritonic bandstructure with non-Hermitian topological features, offering new paradigms in polarization-based photonics and EP-based sensors.
 These topological polaritons can serve as a platform for enabling PT-symmetric lasers [30] or nanoscale optical devices for polarization and coherence control.
 We believe that our observation of the Fermi arcs in the polariton dispersion establishes an important equivalence between topological energy bands for electrons and light-matter quasi particles, with both originating from the intrinsic material symmetry.

 \includepdf[page=1]{supp.pdf}

 \includepdf[page=2]{supp.pdf}

 \includepdf[page=3]{supp.pdf}